Bhuang23/React-simple-web-app/README.md

 * login in as user
 * visit the ecommerce web app homepage
 * view all items currently in stock
-* search items of a certain category
+* search items of a certain category (still in development)
-* checkout items and buy them
+* checkout items and buy them (still in development)

+Some features are still in development

 # Getting Started with ecommerce app